Faculty Advisor Training

 Project Scope:

-Four lessons that collectively will take approx. 60 minutes to complete:
+This is the first of four lessons that collectively will take approx. 60 minutes to complete:

-2. Performing a degree audit where applicable.
+2. Lesson 2: Performing a degree audit where applicable.

-3. Recognizing restricted courses and their protocol.
+3. Lesson 3: Recognizing restricted courses and their protocol.

-4. Administering Add/Drop Forms.
+4. Lesson 4: Administering Add/Drop Forms.

 -